CruzanCaramele/ZeroDownTime/README.md

 - From your Atlas account , navigate to the [Builds link](https://atlas.hashicorp.com/builds) and access the the newly build configuration that you just pushed.
 - On the left side of the page access the **Variables link** and enter all the environmental variables from the **main.json** file and their corresponding values.
 - Navigate back to [Builds link](https://atlas.hashicorp.com/builds) and queue a build.
 A successfull build results in the creation of an artifact, in this case an AWS artifact.
 This can be viewed from the [Artifacts link](https://atlas.hashicorp.com/artifacts).

+### Part 2: Launching the Infrastructure & Deploying the application